-If you are a hard user of presentations in meetings, lectures or classes, you certainly need a slide software to produce them.
+If you are a hard user of presentations in meetings, lectures, or classes, you certainly need a slide software to produce them.
 Google Slides has become an option for many people for the past years.
 But why?
 Why are people migrating from PowerPoint to this Google alternative?

 You may be wondering if it has what it takes to replace the Microsoft Office option, and we can surely say that it has.

 After reading this complete guide, you are going to discover the whole new world that Google Slides offer.
-Let’s dive into its benefits, how to use the best way possible and some tips and tricks you may find useful.
+Let’s dive into its benefits, how to use the best way possible, and some tips and tricks you may find useful.

-What is Google Slides and why to use it?
+What is Google Slides, and why to use it?

 Google Slides is a web-based free program to build presentations, the same way as the other software included in G Suite, such as Google Docs and Google Sheets.
-In other words, you build your presentations inside your web browser, and you don’t need to install it on your computer.
+In other words, you develop your presentations inside your web browser, and you don’t need to install it on your computer.

 Like any other G Suite app, Google Slides has features that encompass aspects such as collaboration, online editing, auto-save, and personalization.

 Let’s check the reasons why you should start using Google Slides soon enough.

 Something you won’t find in regular slide builders is the possibility of working on presentations with other people at the same time.
 This feature is ideal for teams that need to work together on a presentation meeting, for example.
 Or even on those times that you need to edit slides for a lecture with two or more people involved.

 There are three collaborative elements that Google Sheets offer: Share, Comments, and Edit.